VDD: Varied Drone Dataset for Semantic Segmentation: The Proposed VDD Dataset

-C. Varied weather and light conditions.
-We shot at various times of the day, from early morning to late afternoon.
-Images are collected from Summer 2022 to Spring 2023.
+\paragraph{Varied weather and light conditions.} We shot at various times of the day, from early morning to late afternoon.
+Images are collected in daytime from Summer 2022 to Spring 2023, while nights are not considered in VDD.
+The pair of images in Fig. \ref{fig_time} were taken in nearby areas but in different seasons.
 Vegetation and some ground views changes in the dataset.
+For a villa zone, we took photos both in summer and winter.
+For a hospital, we shoot in different times fo a day.
+This is to provide variations in weather and light conditions.
 All weather conditions with acceptable light condition to see the ground clearly are allowed in VDD.
-However, extreme weather where drones can't take off is not included.
-For example, snowy and rainy days.
+Extreme weather where drones can't take off is not included, like snowy and rainy days.

-By making our dataset as varied as possible, we would like to include different standpoints of view in VDD.
-When a drone flies over a building, it can capture all aspects of that object, as shown in \ref{fig_angle1}